-4358 Bylaw requires that buildings new containing habitable areas-primarily residential dwellings-be constructed at or above the FCLs designated in the bylaw, which vary depending on the location of the parcel upon which the building will be constructed and include a freeboard allowance of 0.6 m.
-The FCLs range from 82.0 m at the upper end of the mapped reach of the river to 44.0 m at the lower end, and are designated in 0.5 m intervals.
-(FCLs designated in the bylaw are measured from a standard geodetic elevation that approximates mean sea level.)
-The FCL that applies to each parcel of land subject to the bylaw is determined by consulting the maps that are part of the bylaw.
+Bylaw 4381 requires that new buildings containing habitable areas-primarily residential dwellings-be constructed at or above the FCLs designated in the bylaw, which vary depending on the location of the parcel upon which the building will be constructed and include a freeboard allowance of 0.6 m.
+The FCLs range from 17.5 m at the Allenby Road Bridge on the Cowichan River and 16.5 m above Cowichan Station Bridge on the Koksilah River to 9.4 m at Somenos Lake and 4.0 m at the Cowichan estuary.
+(FCLs in the bylaw are measured from a standard geodetic elevation that approximates mean sea level.)
 The FCL can be achieved by selecting a building location on the parcel that will produce compliance with the bylaw, or by using fill or a supporting structure to elevate the building.
-Basement areas may be located below the FCL if they don't contain habitable areas or equipment, such as furnaces and breaker panels, that could he damaged or create a hazard in the event of a flood.
-Building permit applications will have include elevation information to enable the building inspector to determine that the building will comply with the bylaw.

-The building inspector may require site-specific analysis by a professional engineer to deal with circumstances that are unique to a particular parcel of land.
+Basement areas may be located below the FCL if they don't contain habitable areas or equipment, such as furnaces and breaker panels, that could be damaged or create a hazard in the event of a flood.
+Building permit applications will have to include elevation information to enable the building inspector to determine that the building will comply with the bylaw.
+The building inspector site-specific may require analysis by а engineer professional in the case of any uncertainty as to the location of the boundary of the floodplain that cannot be resolved by reference to the digital version of Floodplain Maps 1 through 5.
+A parcel-specific flood hazard assessment will be required if the local water levels are disturbed or increased by an upstream geotechnical event, river channel avulsion or migration.
 There is no reason that an owner cannot construct their building to achieve a higher elevation and obtain a greater margin of safety in relation to future flooding, including more significant climate change scenarios, subject to building height and siting restrictions in the zoning bylaw.

-In electoral area E, the zoning regulations for the Cowichan River / Riverbottom Road area require a 30 m setback between the top of the bank of the river and any new building or structure.
-In electoral area F, the zoning regulations for the Cowichan River / Riverbottom Road area require a 30 m setback between the high water mark of the river and any new building or structure.
-This regulation, and any riparian area protection development permit siting requirements, will apply to any fill or structural support that is provided to elevate a building or structure to the minimum FCL.
-This siting information will also have to be shown on building permit applications.

-The Local Government Act permits any property owner to apply to the Regional Board for an exemption from the requirements of Bylaw 4358.
+The zoning regulations for the lower reaches of the Cowichan and Koksilah Rivers require a 30 m setback between the HWM or the natural boundary of the river and any new building or structure.
+This regulation, and any riparian protection development permit area siting requirements, will apply to any fill or structural support that is provided to elevate a building or structure to the minimum FCL.
+This siting information will also have be shown on to building permit applications.
+The Local Government Act permits any property owner to apply to the Regional Board for an exemption from the requirements of Bylaw 4381.
 Applicants will have to provide a report by a qualified professional engineer who certifies that the land can be used safely even though the building doesn't comply with the bylaw.
 If an exemption is approved, the owner may be required to grant a covenant to the Regional District that includes specific building requirements recommended by the qualified professional engineer.
 The CVRD board of variance does not have jurisdiction to vary a minimum FCL.

-RIVERBOTTOM ROAD FLOOD HAZARD MANAGEMENT BYLAW 4358

-EXAMPLE 1: HIGH SLOPE WITH

-Figure 1: High Slope with Adequate Setbacks

-ADEQUATE SETBACKS

-The existing buildings are high enough and set back far enough from the HWM that the bylaw has no effect.
+RIVERBOTTOM ROAD FLOOD HAZARD MANAGEMENT BYLAW 4381 EXAMPLE 1: EXTREME SLOPE WITH ADEQUATE SETBACKS Figure 1: Extreme Slope with Adequate Setbacks The existing buildings are high enough and set back far enough from the HWM that the bylaw has no effect.
 See Figure 1.